openeemeter/caltrack/aggregation/README.md

 The goal of CalTrack is to develop replicable, consistent, and methodologically defensible estimators of savings over portfolios of homes.

-For CalTrack, porfolio-level savings will use inverse variance weighted means.
+For CalTrack, portfolio-level savings will use inverse variance weighted means.
 This requires an estimate of variance.

 ## Monthly Savings Estimate Aggregation Procedure